-Northstar Healthcare Income REIT
+NorthStar Healthcare Income REIT

-Our brokerage firm misconduct lawyers at Shepherd Smith Edwards and Kantas represent low to high net worth individual investors, businesses, and retirees and retirement accounts throughout the US.
-We have recovered tens of millions of dollars on behalf of clients.
-We have already filed numerous cases against a variety of financial firms involving private REITs.
-If you suffered investment losses by investing in Northstar Healthcare Income REIT, contact one of our seasoned professionals for a free consultation.
+Our securities lawyers at Shepherd Smith Edwards and Kantas represent low to high net worth individual investors, businesses, retirees, and retirement accounts throughout the US.
+We have filed numerous cases against various financial firms over private REITs.
+We have recovered millions of dollars on behalf of our clients.